parse-community/node-apn/doc/notification.markdown

 #### notification.topic

 _Required_: The destination topic for the notification.
+Note that if you want to set a `liveactivity` push type, the `topic` must use your app’s bundle ID with `.push-type.liveactivity` appended to the end.

 #### notification.id